Make efficient use of your fleet in unpredictable markets

-With our DELMIA Quintiq based fleet and network planning solution, we help airlines operate a more flexible network, by allowing a flight schedule and fleet configurations to deal with the rapidly changing circumstances.
-The Ab Ovo fleet and network planning solution allows airlines to leverage their aircraft cargo assets in the most optimal way, e.g. by finding the best flight schedule short-term, the best aircraft configuration and transport as much cargo and passengers as possible to maximize profit.
+With our DELMIA Quintiq-based fleet and network planning solution, we help airlines operate a more flexible network, by allowing a flight schedule and fleet configurations to deal with the rapidly changing circumstances.
+The Ab Ovo fleet and network planning solution allows airlines to leverage their aircraft cargo assets in the optimal way, e.g. by finding the best flight schedule short-term and the best aircraft configuration to transport as much cargo and passengers as possible to maximize profit.
 Instead of responding to future events only, our solution enables airlines to predict the consequences of future changes in demand, by running simulated scenarios and assessing the impact on flight schedule and fleet usage.

 Fleet and network management in the past and in the future

 Before the global pandemic, airlines operated stable aircraft configurations and a stable flight schedule, where demand fluctuations were mostly gradual, seasonal and predictable.
 Nowadays, airlines must be able to quickly adjust aircraft configurations to changing demand to keep a competitive edge.
 Various options for this can be managed with our solution: